duongtd23/NSLPK-formal-verification/nspk/README.md

    implies not(N2 \in knl(S)) .
 ```

-The predicate specify the nonce secrecy property from the responder point of view, which is widely known as a wrong property.
+The predicate specifies the nonce secrecy property from the responder point of view, which is widely known as a wrong property.
 A counterexample is given in the `ctx.cafe` file.

 This is mainly to show that we correctly specify NSPK as well as NSLPK.